-Breastfeeding your baby is a very personal experience for a new mother.
+Breastfeeding your baby is a very personal experience for a new mother and learning how to introduce bottle to breastfed baby is a wise choice – and a commendable one.
 It is a time of great bonding for you and your baby.
 However, circumstances will arise in which always being available to breastfeed your baby is not possible.

 This can be a very emotional time for you.
 You may be feeling some anxiety over whether introducing your baby to a bottle is really the right decision.
 In some cases it can even be difficult to get a baby that is used to being breastfed to accept a bottle.
 Here are some techniques for how to bottle feed your breastfed baby.